corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/operating/maintenance-mode.md

 The Ledger Recovery distribution record cleanup only runs if one of the following parameters has been configured:

-* If the [network parameter `recoveryMaximumBackupInterval`](../../network/available-network-parameters.md#) is defined, then it is used and given first precedence
+* If the [network parameter](../../network/available-network-parameters.md) 'recoveryMaximumBackupInterval' is defined, then it is used and given first precedence
 * Else, if the node parameter `enterpriseConfiguration.ledgerRecoveryConfiguration.recoveryMaximumBackupInterval` is defined, it is used.
 * Otherwise, it Ledger Recovery distribution record cleanup does not run.